 Most logos feature at least one central image.
 The image that you choose can say a great deal about the type of event that you’re planning.
 Some images are obvious, like a football for a championship game or a skull and crossbones for a pirate festival.
 Others leave room for more creativity.

-Research major competitors in your industry and look for logos that will set your event apart.
+Research major competitors in your industry and look for logos for events that will set your event apart.
 Forks and wine bottles are the standard choice for nearly all food and wine festivals.
-However, Epcot managed to change things up a bit by including a sushi roll and chopsticks, a croissant, and a cherry in their logo as well.
+However, Epcot managed to change things up a bit by including a sushi roll and chopsticks, a croissant, and a cherry in their event logo design as well.
 Meanwhile, a noodle-wrapped fork and corkscrew retained a sense of familiarity for a logo that’s both eye-catching and easy to understand.
 Don’t be afraid to come at your imagery from a new angle.

-Font: Laying Your Words Out Well
+Fonts, Laying Your Words Out Well

 The font that you choose for your logo can say a great deal about the type of event you’re having, regardless of the actual words used.
 Script fonts can lend an air of elegance to a formal gathering.
 A font that’s wide and loopy feels whimsical and creative.
 A serif is a traditional choice, while a sleek modern sans-serif feels more progressive.